Frequently Asked Questions

 - Participants must have a desire to develop and utilize leadership skills.

-- The number of students selected depends on the number of awards the local Rotary Club has available to give out for the year.
+- The number of students selected depends on the number of awards the local Rotary Club has available to give out.

 - All students, regardless of their current GPA in school or current stage of leadership development, are encouraged to apply.
 Having a parent or relative who is a Rotarian does not increase your likelihood of attending.